seoulai/seoulai.github.io/_posts/2018-02-06-keras-and-tensorboard.md

 ---
-layout: blog
 title:  "Keras and Tensorboard"
 date:   2018-02-06 00:0:00 +0000
 disqus_identifier: 2018-02-06
-author: martin
+author: Martin Kersner
 comments: true
-abstract: <a href="https://keras.io/">Keras</a>, as a high-level neural networks API, tries to simplify procedure of training neural networks by introducing numerous constraints.
+description: <a href="https://keras.io/">Keras</a>, as a high-level neural networks API, tries to simplify procedure of training neural networks by introducing numerous constraints.
 Recently, I have stumbled upon one of them when I tried to visualize training metrics with <a href="https://www.tensorflow.org/programmers_guide/summaries_and_tensorboard" >TensoBoard</a>.
 Keras offers <a href="https://keras.io/callbacks/#tensorboard">TensorBoard callback</a> that is able to save and visualize graph, training and test metrics and activation histograms for different layers in model.
+featured_image: '/images/blog/blog1.png'
 ---

 [Keras](https://keras.io/), as a high-level neural networks API, tries to simplify procedure of training neural networks by introducing numerous constraints.